JoshuaCarroll/Raspberry-Pi-Weather-Station-Dashboard/README.md

     Press `Ctrl O` then `Enter` to save and `Ctrl X` to quit nano.

-2. Run the SETUP.sh script to setup additional preferences.
+2. Run the setup script to setup additional preferences.

     `./setup`